Havner/fvp-cca-scripts/README.md

 The first one will show non secure world output, the second one will show RMM.

+Also this version requires RSS to communicate with FVP/TF-A on port 5002 (UART2).
+Without it the TF-A will be locked on start waiting for reply to its PSA call.
+You can use: https://github.com/Havner/minirss

 # Running realm

 Login as 'root'